dace-de/google-data-ai-bootkon-docs/README.md

 ## Getting Started

-1. Browse the PDF files listed in the [Contents](#contents) section.
+1. Browse the DOC files listed in the [Contents](#contents) section.
-2. Click on the links to view each lab's PDF file.
+2. Click on the links to view each lab's DOC file.
-3. Use the download button to save the PDF files to your local machine.
+3. Use the download button to save the DOC files to your local machine.
-4. Open the downloaded PDF files using any PDF reader to copy the command lines and follow the instructions.
+4. Open the downloaded DOC files using any PDF reader to copy the command lines and follow the instructions.

 ## Feedback